sinnerschrader/sinnerschrader-career/data/jobs/en/director-product-design-fra.md

 - An agency environment with a strong culture and personality - with a longer track record than Google, always on the pulse of digital development
 - Great development potential and personal responsibility

-Please send us your application documents by email only to <jobs@sinnerschrader.com>.
+Please send us your application documents (including a link to your online portfolio) by email only to <jobs@sinnerschrader.com>.

 We look forward to hearing from you.